SAP-samples/teched2025-AD160/exercises/ex1/README.md

 **1.2.5 Add some logic to the service with the AI Agent**

 We want to extend the application with some backend logic.
-If the title of an incidents contains th word urgent, the backend should automatically update the urgency field to high.
+If the title of an incidents contains the word urgent, the backend should automatically update the urgency field to high.
 In addition if an incident is already closed, it cannot be modified anymore.

 We will use the AI agent again for that again.

 Please execute the following prompt:

 ```
+Create a new file called incidents-service.js.
 If an incident is closed, it cannot be modify anymore.
 If the title of an incidents includes urgent, set the urgency to high.
 Don't run a preview after generation of the logic.